Trump vetoes defense bill, setting up possible override vote

 In advance of the veto, Senate Majority Leader Mitch McConnell, R-Ky., has said the bill would help deter Chinese aggression.
 Other GOP backers of the measure, including Sen. John Thune of South Dakota, the second-ranking Senate leader, and Rep. Mike Gallagher of Wisconsin, a member of the House Armed Services Committee, have tweeted that the bill would counter threats from countries such as China.

-Sen. Jack Reed of Rhode Island, the top Democrat on the Senate Armed Services Committee, said Trump’s declaration that China was the biggest winner in the defense bill was false.
+Sen. Jack Reed of Rhode Island, the top Democrat on the Armed Services Committee, said Trump’s declaration that China was the biggest winner in the defense bill was false.
 Reed also noted the shifting explanations Trump had given for the veto.

 “President Trump clearly hasn’t read the bill, nor does he understand what’s in it,” Reed said.
 “There are several bipartisan provisions in here that get tougher on China than the Trump Administration has ever been.”